 If you are active-duty military or a veteran and are thinking about purchasing a ring from Rustic & Main, please let us know so we can give our military discount when you purchase your ring.

 It’s our way to show our appreciation for your service.

 One of our favorite causes is The Independence Fund.
 One of the very special things they do is support families who have lost family members in active duty.

-Rustic & Main donate 5% of our profits from The Purple Heart Ring to the Independence Fund, and we’d deeply appreciate you helping us support them.
+Rustic & Main donate 5% of our profits from The Purple Heart Ring, The Valor, & The Valor in Gold to the Independence Fund, and we’d deeply appreciate you helping us support them.

-Click here for more information or here to donate to this great organization.
+Click here for more information about this great organization.

 Memorialize History with Rustic & Main